indigo-dc/oidc-agent/gitbook/user.md

 If a user already has a client registered or the OpenID Provider does not support dynamic client registration oidc-gen must be called with the ```-m``` option. oidc-gen will prompt the user for the relevant information.
-If you have a file with the client configuration information you can pass it to oidc-gen using the ```-f``` flag.
+If the user has a file with the client configuration information he can pass it to oidc-gen using the ```-f``` flag.
 When registering a client manually be careful with the provided data.
 Check the following section for the values important to oidc-agent.
 #### Scope